 Director Darren Aronofsky and his cowriter Hubert Selby, Jr. (on whose book this film is based) appear to be after one goal with Requiem for a Dream: to provide audiences with a thoroughly unpleasant filmgoing experience.
 On this front, they have succeeded.

 This depresses me a little, because I fear that many people will buy into Aronofsky's visual gimmickry and over-the-top melodrama and walk away thinking that this is what "Serious Filmmaking" is all about.
 Just like they did with unsubtle hogwash like Natural Born Killers.
 However, kudos to Clint Mansell's evocative score (his music was also the best thing about Pi), accentuated by the Kronos Quartet's lush strings.
 And the performances are solid, especially screen veteran Ellen Burstyn.
-She seems willing to subject herself to whatever humiliation Aronofsky and Selby have in mind for her, and yet somehow lets her character squeak by with some depth and humanity.
+She seems willing to subject herself to whatever humiliation Aronofsky and Selby have in mind for her, and yet somehow lets her character squeak by with depth and humanity.